-There are five types of URL sources you can include in your DeepCrawl projects.
+There are six types of URL sources you can include in your DeepCrawl projects.

 Including each one strategically, is the key to an efficient, and comprehensive crawl:

-Web crawl: Crawl only the site, following links to deeper levels.
+- Web crawl: Crawl only the site by following its links to deeper levels.

 Before starting a crawl, it's a good idea to get a better understanding of your site's domain structure: